NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Lich) Paralyzing Touch.md

 A creature damaged by the lich's hand Strike must succeed at a Fortitude check save against the lich's spell DC-4.

-The creature becomes [[Conditions/Paralyzed|Paralyzed]] for 1 round on a failure.
-On a critical failure, the creature is paralyzed permanently, falls [[Conditions/Prone|Prone]], and seems dead.
+The creature becomes [[Paralyzed|Paralyzed]] for 1 round on a failure.
+On a critical failure, the creature is paralyzed permanently, falls [[Prone|Prone]], and seems dead.
 A DC 25 Medicine check check reveals the victim is alive.

 *Source: Pathfinder Bestiary*
 *OGL*